said-alrove/coffee-blog/README.md

 # [coffee-blog](https://said-alrove.github.io/coffee-blog/)
-The fourth project from Juan Pablo's course of [Web Development](https://www.udemy.com/course/desarrollo-web-completo-con-html5-css3-js-php-y-mysql/).
+This is the fourth project from Juan Pablo's course of [Web Development](https://www.udemy.com/course/desarrollo-web-completo-con-html5-css3-js-php-y-mysql/).

 > **Disclaimer:** I'm starting to learn how to use **Git/Github** correctly, therefore there'll be plenty of pull requests, commits and other stuff as tests in this repository, however, *this won't represent my way of working forever*, I'll learn more things along the way as always :D!.